What Is YouTube Premium? Plans, Pricing and Benefits Explained

 Free Account Limitations

-For businesses, encouraging staff to use Premium rather than ad blockers supports the creator economy whilst improving productivity through uninterrupted viewing.
+Standard YouTube includes ads before, during and alongside videos, no offline downloads, no background play, and limited YouTube Music with ads.
+For businesses, encouraging staff to use YouTube Premium rather than ad blockers supports creators while improving focus through uninterrupted viewing.

 FAQs

-How much does YouTube Premium cost in the UK?
+How much is YouTube Premium in the UK?

 Can I share YouTube Premium with family members?